The Outline of History

 The Outline of History, subtitled either "The Whole Story of Man" or "Being a Plain History of Life and Mankind", is a work by H. G. Wells chronicling the history of the world from the origin of the Earth to the First World War.
 It appeared in an illustrated version of 24 fortnightly installments beginning on 22 November 1919 and was published as a single volume in 1920.
 It sold more than two million copies, was translated into many languages, and had a considerable impact on the teaching of history in institutions of higher education.
-Wells modeled the Outline on the Encyclopédie of Denis Diderot.
+Wells modelled the Outline on the Encyclopédie of Denis Diderot.

 Revised editions

 Many revised versions were published during Wells's lifetime, and the author kept notes on factual corrections which he received from around the world.
 The last revision which was published during his lifetime was published in 1937.

 In 1949, an expanded version was produced by Raymond Postgate, who extended the narrative so it could include the Second World War, and later, he published another version which extended the narrative up to 1969.
 Postgate wrote that "readers wish to hear the views of Wells, not those of Postgate," and he endeavoured to preserve Wells's voice throughout the narrative.
 In later editions G. P. Wells, the author's son, updated the early chapters about prehistory in order to make them reflect current theories: previous editions had, for instance, given credence to Piltdown Man before it was exposed as a hoax.
 The final edition appeared in 1971, but earlier editions are still in print.
+Some of the later editions appeared in two volumes rather than the single volume of the first edition.

 Organization of the work

-The third revised and rearranged edition is organised in chapters whose subjects are as follows:
+The third revised and rearranged edition is organized in chapters whose subjects are as follows: